RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 ```

 nano tutorial-auth.auth
-For now, the .auth file cannot be read on the latest source, so it can be ignored.

 nano tutorial-motd.motd
 nano tutorial-config.cfg
 nano tutorial-rules.rules

 ```
 Use the arrow keys to navigate.
 After you fill out the file, press CTRL+O to write the changes and CTRL+X to exit.
+You will need to port forward your servers port in your router settings.
+See the `Port Forwarding` part of this page.
+For now, the .auth file cannot be read on the latest source, so it can be ignored.

 ###Running the server